PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 This fee will include round-trip airfare from Nashville, housing, most meals, group travel between destinations on the itinerary, student health insurance, and site admissions.

-Course texts/supplies, $200 visa fee for Tanzania. some meals, personal expenses.
+ourse texts/supplies, $200 visa fee for Tanzania, some meals, and personal expenses.

 2. Belmont Tuition